Course registration and advising will be done on an entirely new system called Colleague Self-Service.

-- View and possibly modify an advisee's fall 2018 draft course plan.
+- View and possibly modify an advisee's course plan.
 Students will have been instructed to use Self-Service to create a draft plan prior to meeting with their advisor.

-- Archive an advisee's fall 2018 plan.
+- Archive an advisee's plan.
 This saves a snapshot of the plan as a PDF file that you can download for your records.

 What are the high-level steps for a student?